 Book the same tour I did here: Boat-Hopping On The Amalfi Coast: Day Trip from Rome

-This was how I spent my last day in Italy on my most recent trip, and I can't think of a better way to have ended the trip.
+This was how I spent my last day in Italy, and I can't think of a better way to have ended the trip.

 Did you know you could take a day trip to the Amalfi Coast?
 Would you?